KantaraInitiative/SAMLprofiles/README.md

 # SAML profiles
-SAML interoperability and deployment profiles
+SAML conformance profiles

-This repository contains a collection of compliance requirements written in Markdown.
-Using MkDocs one can generate a profile document.
+This repository contains a collection of conformance requirements written in Markdown.
+Using an MkDocs-derived generator the requirements result in a profile document.

+The requirements managed in this repository shall be the base for the next versions of the "Kantara eGovernment Implementation Profile of SAML V2.0" and the "saml2int v0.2" deployment profiles.
+The core use case is WebSSO/bearer token, referencing following pieces of SAML specifications:
+*	Core
+*	Metadata
+*	Metadata Interoperability Profile
+*	Profiles (Web-SSO Profile, Single Logout Profile)
+*	IdP Discovery
+*	Binding (HTTP-Redirect Binding beim SAML AuthN-Request, HTTP-POST und HTTP-Artifact Bindings beim SAML Response)
+*	Artifact Resolution Profile
+*	XML Signature (signature and digest algorithms)
+*	XML Encryption (block encryption, key transport & agreement algorithms)

+Project-specific markup:
+t.b.d.